 In this issue:

-Joe Bates looks back at some of the highlights of the recent ACI Airport Economics and Finance Conference in Singapore.
+Joe Bates looks back at some of the highlights from the recent ACI Asia-Pacific Regional Assembly, Conference and Exhibition in Phuket.

 View from the top

 ACI director general, Angela Gittens, reflects on the importance of putting passengers first and the need to do more to promote a more positive public perception of airports.